goetz-markgraf/gamma-library/LEARN_GAMMA.md

 # Built-in functions

-These are the functions currenty built in into _Gamma_:
+These are the functions currenty built in into _gamma_:

 * 'print &lt;value&gt; - prints a value to standard out'
 * 'print* &lt;value&gt; - prints a value to standard out without a newline at the end'